yasir2000/openwrt-oldwiki-md/VPNC.rst

 # Start VPNC
 vpnc;}}}

-Now we need to tell the router to route all traffic over this connection...:
+Now we need to tell the router to route all traffic over this connection.
+Notice the use of '''tun0''', the interface-name we gave to the VPNC-connection in vpnc.conf:

 {{{
 # Add route to use VPNC for everything
 route add default tun0;}}}

 == Sharing the connection ==
 That's that, but now you need to tell the router to share the internet connection.
-It takes a bit of ''iptables'' magic:
+It takes a bit of ''iptables'' magic.
+Note the use of '''tun0''' here as well:

 {{{
 iptables -A forwarding_rule -o tun0 -j ACCEPT;